$14 million investment is coming to downtown Ralston, Old Granary building

 Whitten’s vision, he said, is to create “a live-work-and-play environment where we have entertainment, we have housing, and we have a vibrant new community of entrepreneurs being formed right here in Ralston.”

-The project is likely at least two years from completion, Whitten said.
+The project is probably at least two years from completion, Whitten said.
 Some of the specifics may change as the plan develops.

 The first project coming to Ralston under the Hinge project is Zehv’s Place, a 36-unit apartment building downtown that the city estimates will be a $5.1 million investment.
 Construction is slated to begin in August.